kiwilad-nz/freenas-plugin-qBittorrent/README.md

 Await the creation of the Jail.

 The config file for NZBget will need the below amended within the Jail:
-SSH into the Jail and amend "/usr/local/etc/nzbget.conf" by setting the below:
+SSH into the Jail and edit "/usr/local/etc/nzbget.conf" with the below:
 ```
 vi /usr/local/etc/nzbget.conf
 ```